LittletreeZou/Cross-Modal-Cloze-Task/README.md

 ## Code

-Sorry, the code is messy.
 The main steps for running the code are as follows:

 **Step 1: Voxel selection**